Nathaniel Currie: Community work

-Notes of Interest
+Notes of interest

 Nathaniel Currie was one of two justices involved in the Emma Rees case.
 Emma Rees was a lieutenant in the Glencoe Salvation Army in 1886.
-The Salvation Army was a target for local persecution while Emma Rees commanded a local detachment of the Army.
-A few residents of Glencoe, including some of the Donnelly clan, were fined and convicted for their activities against the Army and Emma Rees was fined for assault.
-Emma Rees appealed her conviction and charged Justices Simpson and Currie with unlawful arrest.
+The Salvation Army was a target for local persecution while Rees commanded a local detachment of the Army.
+A few residents of Glencoe, including some of the Donnelly clan, were fined and convicted for their activities against the Army and Rees was fined for assault.
+Rees appealed her conviction and charged Justices Simpson and Currie with unlawful arrest.
 She eventually won her suit and collected $700.